-It is inevitable, then, that sooner or later, you will probably need something done for your business online, for your web site, or in your pages that will require having coding skills.
+It is inevitable, then, that at some point, you may run into a situation where you will need something done for your business online, for your web site, or in your pages that requires having knowledge of code.

-HTML is one of the main “code” languages that is used to build the world wide web, web sites, web pages and even web content.
+HTML is one of the “code” languages used to build the world wide web, web sites, web pages and formatting your web content.

-One of the great things about using WordPress is that you don’t need to know HTML in order to create and format content in your blog’s posts or pages.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in visual editor that allows you to compose and easily format your content simply by clicking on a few menu buttons.
+One of the best things about using WordPress is that you don’t need to know HTML to create and format content in your posts.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in visual editor that lets you compose and easily format your content simply by clicking on a few buttons.

-You don’t need to learn HTML in order to use WordPress, but having a bit of knowledge of HTML is very useful as a WordPress user!
+You don’t have to know HTML to use WordPress, but having a bit of HTML knowledge can be really useful as a WordPress user!

-A Beginner’s Guide To Using Formatting Content With HTML In WordPress – Step-By-Step Tutorial
+A Practical Guide To HTML Formatting Tags – Step-By-Step Tutorial

-- You want to edit your existing content, add formatted text and an image to a section of your sidebar, or direct your visitors to your contact page, newsletter subscription page, etc. If you know basic HTML, you can do this really easily without having to pay somebody else to do this for you.
+- You want to edit your existing content, add formatted text and an image to an area of your sidebar, or direct visitors to your contact form, opt-in form, etc. If you understand basic HTML, you can do this really easily with no help from others.

-- You outsource work to a freelance writer and receive back files that contain formatted text.
-Knowing some basic HTML can help you proof the work before you accept and pay for the work.
+- You outsource work to a freelance article writer and receive back files containing formatted text.
+Knowing a little HTML can help you better proof your content before you sign off on the work.

-- Someone else creates your articles or web pages.
-You spot a couple of text formatting errors, like a word that could have been made bold, or a hyperlink that is missing in your copy.
-Knowing a little bit of HTML can help you edit and correct simple things in your posts or pages without delay, and without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone else creates your site’s content.
+You spot a couple of simple mistakes in the text, like a sentence that could have been made bold, or a hyperlink pointing to the wrong destination.
+Knowing a little bit of HTML can help you edit and fix simple errors in your blog posts and pages without delay, and without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-You don’t need to become a code-loving web geek – just have enough knowledge of HTML to be a “web-savvy” business owner!
+You don’t need to become a code-loving web geek – just be familiar enough with basic HTML to be a “web-savvy” business owner!

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …